CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

     linkStyle 4,5,6,7,8 stroke-width:.3px,color:grey;
 ```
-The application features a straightforward architecture designed, since my purpose in this project is to explore the full development experience in Azure Aspire with multiple polyglot services.
+The application features a straightforward architecture designed to explore the full development experience in Azure Aspire with multiple polyglot services.

-You will find codes of the application and how the app looks like in: [GitHub Repository](https://github.com/CynicDog/Aspiring-Ollama)
+The React project provides a UI client where users can send requests to pull LLM models to the Python server, where the requests are simply propagated to the containerized Ollama.
+After successfully pulling models, users can interact with these LLM models by sending prompts, again, to the Python server.
+The Python server retrieves generated answers from Ollama and delivers the data in the form of a stream.

+The React UI client also has a simple visual representation of weather data that is stored in PostgreSQL in its own container and fetched through the .NET API server.
+The weather business logic here is textbook material in .NET projects that you'd often find in any other sample codes in the .NET frameworks ecosystem.
+I made slight modifications to how they are implemented in the application, but the purpose of the domain remains the same: to provide a quick look at how the apps communicate with each other.

 ## Okay what is Azure Aspire though?